walbourn/walbourn.github.io/_posts/2015-12-17-direct3d-game-visual-studio-templates-redux.md

 comments: true
 categories: [direct3d, uwp, visual]
 ---
 Back in <a href="https://walbourn.github.io/direct3d-win32-game-visual-studio-template/">January</a>, I released a <strong>D3D11Win32Game</strong> Visual Studio 2013 template for Win32 desktop development primarily to support my <a href="https://github.com/Microsoft/DirectXTK/wiki/Getting-Started">DirectX Tool Kit tutorials</a>.
 I modeled it after the basic template that we ship with the Xbox One XDK that consist of a <code>Game</code> class which sets up a device, swap chain, and timed rendering loop.
-I've since updated the templates on <a href="https://github.com/walbourn/directx-vs-templates">GitHub</a> and now have versions for VS 2015, for the universal Windows platform, for Direct3D 12, and versions with the <code>DeviceResources</code> abstraction that is used in the official Windows Store and UWP templates.
+I've since updated the templates on <a href="https://github.com/walbourn/directx-vs-templates">GitHub</a> and now have versions for VS 2015, for the Universal Windows Platform, for Direct3D 12, and versions with the <code>DeviceResources</code> abstraction that is used in the official Windows Store and UWP templates.
 <!--more-->

 <strong>VS Express users:</strong> I recommend taking a look at the VS Community edition which supports Windows desktop development if you don't have the budget for purchasing a license for the Pro+ editions

 <h1>Using the VSIX</h1>

-<strong>To install</strong>: VS 2013 users should run <a href="https://github.com/walbourn/directx-vs-templates/raw/master/VSIX/Direct3DWin32Game.vsix">Direct3DWin32Game.vsix</a> and VS 2015 / VS 2017 users should run <a href="https://github.com/walbourn/directx-vs-templates/raw/master/VSIX/Direct3DUWPGame.vsix">Direct3DUWPGame.vsix</a>.
+<strong>To install</strong>: VS 2013 users should run <a href="https://github.com/walbourn/directx-vs-templates/raw/master/VSIX/Direct3DWin32Game.vsix">Direct3DWin32Game.vsix</a> and VS 2015 / VS 2017 / VS 2019 users should run <a href="https://github.com/walbourn/directx-vs-templates/raw/master/VSIX/Direct3DUWPGame.vsix">Direct3DUWPGame.vsix</a>.
 These packages install all the templates supported for that version of Visual Studio under the "Visual C++" node of the <em>New Project</em> dialog.
 If you have Visual Studio open, you should shut it down and restart it.
 If you have an older version installed of this VSIX installed, you should uninstall the old one first.

 <strong>To remove: </strong>Go to <em>Tools / Extensions and Updates...</em> then uninstall "Direct3DWin32Game" or "Direct3DUWPGame".